-Approximately 65 million Americans reside in a subdivision, condominium complex, or other planned community which is governed by a community association.
+Approximately 74.1 million Americans reside in a subdivision, condominium complex, or other planned community that is administered by a community association.

 Be Transparent and Accessible

-The board should communicate frequently, openly, and honestly.
-Communicating effectively with other directors, owners, and professionals hired by the board to help manage the community is essential.
+Communicating effectively with other directors, owners, and professionals hired by the association to help manage the community is essential.
 Each board should develop a communication strategy containing, at a minimum, the following elements:

-- Publicizing meeting agendas well in advance to all owners and encouraging owners to attend.
+- Publicizing board and member meeting agendas well in advance to all owners and encouraging owners to attend.

 - Communicating with owners about current board projects and progress, including the association's financial health on a regular basis.

-- Providing owners information addressing the issues important to them and how the board intends to address those issues.
+- Providing owners information addressing the issues important to owners and how the board intends to address those issues.

 - Consistent director attendance at all meetings, with full discussion of all matters on the agenda, and votes, whether in favor or against, on each decision that requires a vote of the directors.

-- Posting of minutes of the meetings in a timely manner.
+- Posting minutes of the board and membership meetings in a timely manner.

-- Providing a method for owners to contact directors outside of meetings.
+- Providing a method for owners to contact the board outside of meetings.

 Be Ethical and Above Reproach

-- Avoid personal agendas, and apply the provisions of the community's governing documents consistently and without prejudice.
+- Avoid personal agendas, and apply the provisions of the community's governing documents consistently.

-A director has an indirect interest in a transaction when an entity in which the director has a personal and material financial interest, or in which the director is a director, officer, or trustee, is a party to the transaction.
+- A director has an indirect interest in a transaction with the association when an entity in which the director has a personal and material financial interest, or in which the director is a director, officer, or trustee, is a party to the transaction.

 - Be thoroughly familiar with the laws, rules, regulations, and recorded documents that govern the association.
 The director should not advocate or support any action or activity that is inconsistent with the rules, regulations, or terms of the governing documents.

-By exhibiting sound ethics and integrity, a director can help build the community's trust in the board.
+By exhibiting sound ethics and integrity, a director can help build the membership's trust in the board.

 Most importantly, a director should consider all the facts and opinions so that each decision is fair and reasonable under the circumstances.
-A director should investigate and research issues, and approach problems with a common sense attitude, relying on personal experience and perceptions regarding the situation or facts.
-If a topic needs more investigation, research, or discussion, the director must recognize the need and advocate for it.
-Rash decisions must be avoided—but directors should never over complicate matters that have a clear and simple solution.
+If a topic needs more investigation, research, or discussion, the director must recognize the need and advocate for it, including involving professionals on matters that are outside of the board's expertise.

 In other words, directors should apply their own experience and general knowledge to each situation in order to make the best decision under the circumstances, but also recognize their limitations and bring in experts to supplement as needed.

 Be Fiscally Responsible